 The restoration was lead at Landmark by our senior surveyor Richard Burton and steered by project manager Adrian Stenning.
 It would not have been possible without the National Lottery Heritage Fund, thanks to National Lottery players, and many other dedicated supporters.
 We also thank Sophie Ledgard of benjamin+beauchamp architects ltd, local contractor J.E.
 Stacey and the many others who contributed to this success.

-You can read further highlights about our work at Winsford – including watching a film about the project - from here, or book a holiday from here.
+You can read further highlights about our work at Winsford and watch a film about the project or book a holiday at Winsford Cottage Hospital.

 Discover Winsford Cottage Hospital